Updated: Jul 9

 Your shirt is tucked into your underwear Peter Shitty shit shit it all

 Supposed to be getting warmer this week Still alive

 The school was close to the town centre, walk down a side-street until you reached some gates and there you are.
 Above the gates was a sign: Leighfield Primary School.
 Adair stopped in his tracks and lifted his head up to the morning sun, his face and his bear-like brown hair was dressed in light.

 What are you doing Adair?

 Oh.
 I’m sunstalling.

 It is when you put off doing what’s next until a cloud comes.

 Made it up.
 Good huh?
 There’s the cloud.

 The shade resumed his day, but dropping Adair off at school was not the easiest of tasks.
-He is a sensitive child and a little different too much of the class.
-Adair knew his time away from home wasn’t going to be simple, he wasn’t prepared to lose his eccentricities, in fact to him they seemed perfectly normal.
+He is a sensitive child, Adair knew his time away from home wasn’t going to be simple, but he wasn’t prepared to lose his eccentricities.
 It wasn’t necessarily that Adair was bullied, but there was a growing discomfort at the fact his friends were becoming socially aware.
-They had reached two digits, the heady heights of ten and eleven and were starting to care about the colour of shoes and the fact Tom had an iPhone, an iPhone which was paraded like a religious icon.
+They had reached two digits, the heady heights of ten and eleven and were starting to care about the colour of shoes and the fact Tom had an iPhone which was paraded like a religious icon.
 In a change which Adair was struggling to understand, running around pretending to be The Green Man or Father time was rapidly becoming uncool.
-His clothes had also become figures of fun, but Adair was unceasingly himself and was happy in the company of a couple of outlaws.
+Adair was unceasingly himself and was happy in the company of a couple of outlaws.
 His best friend Lily and her friend Mus.
-His Dad watched Adair striding towards the school looking like a CND protestor, when the boy had disappeared through the doors, he turned around and headed back through the town.
+His Dad watched Adair striding towards the school looking like a CND protestor and when the boy had disappeared through the doors, he turned around and headed back through the town.